ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ii) extracts Wifi password & SSID from it

-iii) sends password & SSID to following email: win10_9121@outlook.com
+iii) sends password & SSID to following email: win10_9121@outlook.com as plain body text

 **Recommended way to proceed:**